SELinuxProject/selinux-notebook/src/object_classes_permissions.md

 *install_module*

-- Required to install a dynmic link library.
+- Required to install a dynamic link library.

 *load_module*

-- Required to load a dynmic link library.
+- Required to load a dynamic link library.

 ### *db_table*